CodeGuru45/endlesssidescroller-game/README.md

 # endlesssidescroller-game

-Simple side-scrolling game in Java/JavaFX
+An original, simple side-scrolling game made using Java/JavaFX

-All sprites were originally created and are free to use

 ## How to Play